metabase/metabase/docs/operations-guide/running-metabase-on-elastic-beanstalk.md

 * `Instance type` is for picking the size of AWS instance you want to run.
 Any size is fine but we recommend `t2.small` for most uses.
     * Remember that you cannot choose a t2.* instance type if you did not check the box to run in a VPC.
 * `EC2 key pair` is only needed if you want to ssh into your instance directly.
 We recommend leaving this out.
 * Enter an `Email address` to get notifications about your deployments and changes to your application.
-This is a very simple way to keep some tabs on your Metabase environment, so we recommend putting a valid email in here.
+This is a very simple way to keep tabs on your Metabase environment, so we recommend putting a valid email in here.
-* The `Application health check URL` is how Elastic Beanstalk knows when the application is ready to run, you must set this to `/api/health`
+* The `Application health check URL` is how Elastic Beanstalk knows when the application is ready to run.
+You must set this to `/api/health`
 * The remainder of the options can all be safely left to their default values